Lake Tahoe Wolf Rescue

 Apple Cider Vinegar; Bragg's Liquid Aminos; Pedialite; or Colloidal Minerals.
 You can also use unflavored Pedialite.
 Whip it good!

-try giving the dog Psyllium.
+try giving the dog Slippery Elm Bark (capsules).
 It is a wonderful, natural source of fiber that helps

 eliminate toxins, while firming up the stool.
 Take care!
-Only give the Psyllium when you
+Only give when you

-know the dog will drink a large amount of water afterward.
+know the dog will drink a good amount of water afterward.
 For example, you can put in

 food, since dogs usually drink after eating.
-I buy Psyllium in capsules so that I can open
+I buy slippery elm in capsules so that I can open

 the capsule and mix in the food, or else I “pill” the dog if he won’t eat it in the food.
 Chicken broth will serve as liquid.